 To be clear, this is not another training course.
 It is a chance to move the field forward and I’m assembling a small faculty of people who have influenced me over the years to be part of the event.
 The idea is for the faculty to introduce ideas and concepts and facilitate discussion.
-I’ve also chosen one of my favourite locations for this, the place I try and stay at when I am up at Bangor University, it is a Dru Yoga Centre for those interested but with hi speed wifi and the technology for us to record key elements of the retreat itself.
+I’ve also chosen one of my favourite locations for this, the place I try and stay at when I am up at Bangor University, it is a Dru Yoga Centre for those interested but with hi-speed wifi and the technology for us to record key elements of the retreat itself.
 The location is in the Nant Ffracon Valley in Snowdonia with the slopes of the Cardeddau behind the location and the wonderful ridge walk from Y Garn to Bethesda on the other side of the valley to greet you when you wake up.
-For those interested there will be some dawn walks, possibly up to 3000feet and also some pre and post event opportunities to get onto the hills.
-Its a peaceful place as well, not a fancy 4* hotel or resort, but with good food using local caterers, comfortable accommodation and a great meeting space.
+For those interested, there will be some dawn walks, possibly up to 3000 feet and also some pre and post-event opportunities to get onto the hills.
+It’s a peaceful place as well, not a fancy 4* hotel or resort, but with good food using local caterers, comfortable accommodations and great meeting space.
 Easy to get to from Manchester airport (which now has some of the cheapest flights to the US and Asia as well as Europe.

 So its an impressive group and the subject range is open.
 I have in mind the whole notion of liminality which I am currently exploring in respect of Cynefin.
 I’m also involved in an initiative to look again at design from the perspective of distributed ethnography and ideation.
-Boundaries, constraints, the place of complexity thinking in the wider systems field, all of these are up for discussion and contemplation.
+Boundaries, constraints, and the place of complex thinking in the wider systems field, all of these are up for discussion and contemplation.
 As I said earlier this is not a series of lectures or breakout groups in a conference but a retreat with a participating faculty.
 It is also residential and we have a limited number of places.
-We’ll organise at least one evening outing to a local inn, possibly the one where the 1950s Everest Team trained and the possibilities of local cultural event are also under investigation.
+We’ll organise at least one evening outing to a local inn, possibly the one where the 1950s Everest Team trained and the possibilities of the local cultural events are also under investigation.
 This is going to be an annual event, possibly taking place on three continents, but be there at the first ever one.
-We’ve priced it on the basis that its taking place in two months time which is not a lot of notice for some people, and to reflect the fact that it is the first time.
-We have a couple of bursaries for genuinely needy causes and there may be some options to stay off site and attend sessions,
+We’ve priced it on the basis that it’s taking place in two months’ time which is not a lot of notice for some people and to reflect the fact that it is the first time.
+We have a couple of bursaries for genuinely needy causes and there may be some options to stay off-site and attend sessions,

 The rooms at the Lodge can accommodate a single, double or pair.
-So the booking form allows you to buy a single room place now at an early bird rate, or pay a reservation fee on the basis you are prepared to share a twin bedded room.
+So the booking form allows you to buy a single room place now at an early bird rate, or pay a reservation fee on the basis you are prepared to share a twin-bedded room.
 If you take that option places will be allocated as we can pair people.
-It is a first come first serve basis ….
+It is on a first come first serve basis…

 UPDATED: Booking link on Eventbrite